Richmond River

 The Richmond River is a river situated in the Northern Rivers region of New South Wales, Australia.

 Course and features

-The river rises at the northern end of the Richmond Range, near its junction with the McPherson Range, on the Queensland/ New South Wales border, west of Mount Lindesay, and flows generally south east and north east, joined by twelve tributaries, including the Wilsons River, before reaching its mouth at its confluence with the Coral Sea of the South Pacific Ocean near Ballina; descending 256 m over its 237 km course.
+The river rises at the northern end of the Richmond Range, near its junction with the McPherson Range, on the Queensland/ New South Wales border, west of Mount Lindesay, and flows generally south east and north east, joined by twelve tributaries, including the Wilsons River, before reaching its mouth at its confluence with the Coral Sea of the South Pacific Ocean at Ballina; descending 256 m over its 237 km course.

-On its journey it passes through the towns of Kyogle, Casino, Coraki and Woodburn.
-Summerland Way is situated adjacent to much of the middle reaches of the course of Richmond River.
-At Ballina, the Pacific Highway crosses the river.